Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ## Metrics retrieval

-The [analyze](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L20) method doesn't return anything once it was triggered.
-To fetch calculated metrics from the model version you have to make a GET request to the `/monitoring/checks/all/<MODEL_VERSION_ID>` endpoint.
+Once triggered, the [analyze](https://github.com/Hydrospheredata/hydro-serving-protos/blob/master/src/hydro_serving_grpc/monitoring/api.proto#L20) method does not return anything.
+To fetch calculated metrics from the model version, you have to make a GET request to the `/monitoring/checks/all/<MODEL_VERSION_ID>` endpoint.

 A request **must** contain the following parameters: